ZiruiDeng/CV/README.md

 ## Use Web to Submit Images
-The app is running on localhost:4000.
+The app can be run on localhost:4000.
 Refer to the project report file for more details.